Here is a summary leaflet about us. You can download our publications (in .pdf format) at the links below.

 “The Viable Economy” (2014), a pamphlet for everyone concerned about the dangers we face from the current unviable economic system and who would like to explore an approach that integrates economic, social and ecological well-being.
 (And here is a short summary)

 In Place of Growth: Practical steps to a Manchester where people thrive without harming the planet.
+Our first report.
 Publication date, 13 November, 2012. [or read without downloading]

 How do we create a society with local prosperity and justice?
 How do we prepare